Thanks for printing! Don't forget to come back to MUST Ministries for fresh articles!

 Q: How can I get a job while I'm staying at the Elizabeth Inn?

-- The Elizabeth Inn has its own Employment Services program to help people look for jobs.
+- The Elizabeth Inn has its own Workforce Development program to help people find jobs.

 Q: Who should I contact for information about the Elizabeth Inn?